bnc19/vaccine_risk_benefits/README.md

+## Characterising the benefits and risks of vaccines approved through accelerated pathways

 This repository contains the data and code needed to reproduce the results presented in the manuscript: Characterising the benefits and risks of vaccines approved through accelerated pathways.